makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani laughed.
 "Probably not.
 If your goal was to subvert me organizing everything too much, you did it.
 This, though--" and she leaned forward to give Amber another kiss.
 "I'd like to hold onto this."

-The bassarisk smiled, nose nearly pressed in against Dani's. "'Amber's real.
+The ringtail smiled, looking happier than before with nose nearly pressed in against Dani's. "'Amber's real.
 That's my true name."

 Her whiskers bristling from the close contact, Dani smiled.
 "What power does that grant me, knowing that?"